stephenbunch/redone/README.md

 ## Autoruns
 I recommend you first read [this intro](https://en.wikipedia.org/wiki/Reactive_programming) to **reactive programming**.
 If you have more time, you should also watch [this talk](https://www.youtube.com/watch?v=j3Q32brCUAI) by Conal Elliot on functional reactive programming.
 Lastly, here's [an intro](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) to reactive programming using streams.

 An **autorun** is a runner that executes a callback whenever **data dependencies** of that callback change.
-Think of it like webpack in "watch mode" and how it rebuilds the bundle whenever an imported file changes.
-In this analogy, webpack is the autorun, the build is the callback, and the files are just values in your app.
+Think of it like Webpack in "watch mode".
+Whenever an imported file changes, Webpack automatically rebuilds the bundle.
+In this analogy, the autorun is Webpack, the callback is the build process, and the data dependencies are the files.

 To create an autorun, you pass a callback.
 When the autorun is created, the callback is run immediately.
 During execution, dependencies are tracked by the autorun.
 Whenever a dependency changes, the autorun is notified and the callback is rerun.